Fine-Tuning GPT on Instagram DMs: Building an AI Clone of Myself (Part 1)

 Why do I need to merge consecutive messages from the same person?

-Most people — especially teenagers — send multiple short messages as one thought.
+Most people (especially teenagers) send multiple short messages as one thought.
 If you pair raw messages as (prompt, response), you'll end up with many 'Omar → Omar' turns that teach the model to talk to itself.
-Merging consecutive same-sender messages into one turn fixes this and is the single most important preprocessing step.
+Merging consecutive same-sender messages into one turn fixes this, and it's the single most important preprocessing step.

 Why did the first fine-tuned models give such short answers?